edkelly303/elm-any-type-forms/README.md

 # Any-type forms

+## DISCLAIMER

-*DISCLAIMER: I am uneasy about publishing this package in its current rough and unfinished state.
+*I am uneasy about publishing this package in its current rough and unfinished state.
 However, impending fatherhood means I won't be doing much programming over the next few months, and I wanted to share the work I've done so far.*